 There's this leftist hate, particularly by the European elite.

-and barely one in seven, according to a recent European Commission poll, intend to return to Europe.
+And barely one in seven, according to a recent European Commission poll, intend to return to Europe.

-Now, it's not only the best brains of the world finding that United States is a good place to live, it's poor people as well who come to United States.
+Now, it's not only the best brains of the world finding that United States is a good place to live, it's poor people as well who come to the United States.

 Now, poor people go to Europe.

-But there's a big difference between the poor people who go to Europe and the poor people who come to United States.
+But there's a big difference between the poor people who go to Europe and the poor people who come to the United States.

 That is, the poor who come to United States tend to prosper much more than they do in Europe.